US labor market conditions and migration: a reassessment of Bahar (2025): Introduction

 Using monthly data for the United States, \textcite{bahar2025,bahar2025d} argues that there is a strong positive correlation between Southwest U.S. border crossings and labor market tightness, leading to the conclusion that "pull" factors play a significant role in driving migration patterns towards the U.S. \parencite[679]{bahar2025}.
 We show that this conclusion is premised on findings from a misspecified cointegration test.
 Correcting this mistake makes the finding of a long-term relationship disappear and undermines the justification for the methods used in the paper to estimate both short and long-term elasticities.\footnote{ Note that \textcite{bahar2025d} is a corrected version of \textcite{bahar2025}, and that as of the time of this writing there are three different versions of replication code published for the paper.
 Where necessary, we will distinguish between the original (or uncorrected) and corrected versions of the paper, and will refer to the various replication codes in chronological order of publication.}

 Section \ref{eg} explains why Bahar's choice to apply a cointegration test to first differences of I(1) variables is incorrect.
 Section \ref{results} shows how applying a correct cointegration test in levels fails to yield the conclusive evidence of cointegration claimed by Bahar.
-Section \ref{add1} documents additional new coding errors and misrepresentations which we have found in Bahar's paper.
 Section \ref{repli} discusses how our results invalidate Bahar's econometric approach and findings.